Les Houches lecture notes on moduli spaces of Riemann surfaces: Cohomological field theories

 of pure complex degree

-If $D_{g;\mu}^{r}$ is not an integer, the corresponding Witten class vanishes.
-The case $r = 2$ gives the trivial cohomological field theory: $W_{g;1,\ldots,1}^{2} = \bm{1}_{g,n}$.
-In genus $0$, the construction was first carried out by Witten \cite{Wit93} using $r$-spin structures.
+If \smash{$D_{g;\mu}^{r}$} is not an integer, the corresponding Witten class vanishes.
+The case $r = 2$ gives the trivial cohomological field theory: \smash{$W_{g;1,\ldots,1}^{2} = \bm{1}_{g,n}$}.
+In genus zero, the construction was first carried out by Witten \cite{Wit93} using $r$-spin structures.
 The construction of Witten's class in higher genera was first obtained by Polishchuk and Vaintrob \cite{PV00}.
-The associated partition function is an $r$-KdV tau function \cite{FSZ10} and it satisfies W-constraints equivalent to topological recursion on the $r$-Airy spectral curve $\frac{1}{r}y^r - x = 0$. \\ In \cite{PPZ15} it was shown that all know relations in the so-called tautological ring of $\Mbar_{g,n}$ (the minimal subalgebra of the cohomology of $\Mbar_{g,n}$ stable under pushforwards and pullbacks by tautological maps) are deduced from the Witten $r$-spin class.
+The associated partition function is an $r$-KdV tau function \cite{FSZ10} and it satisfies W-constraints equivalent to topological recursion on the $r$-Airy spectral curve $\frac{1}{r}y^r - x = 0$. \\ In \cite{PPZ15} it was shown that all known relations in the so-called tautological ring of $\Mbar_{g,n}$ (the minimal subalgebra of the cohomology of $\Mbar_{g,n}$ stable under pushforwards and pullbacks by tautological maps) are deduced from the Witten $r$-spin class.

-\item In \cite{CGG}, the authors introduced an $r$-spin version of the $\Theta$-class, denoted $\Theta_{g,n}^{r}$ and satisfying properties analogous to those satisfied by Witten's class.
+\item In \cite{CGG25}, the authors introduced an $r$-spin version of the $\Theta$-class, denoted $\Theta_{g,n}^{r}$ and satisfying properties analogous to those satisfied by Witten's class.
 It was proved to satisfy W-constraints, equivalent to the topological recursion on the $r$-Bessel spectral curve $\frac{1}{r}y^r x - 1 = 0$.
+A further generalisation, $\Theta_{g,n}^{r,s}$ depending on a second integer $s \in \set{1, \ldots, r-1}$, was studied in \cite{BCGS} where W-constraints and a generalised version of topological recursion were proved.